 Be aware of more than just fees

 Low fees are an important consideration, but they aren’t the only factor to think about.
 For example, you may want to consider fees in conjunction with a fund’s long-term performance, as the savings gained from low fees can be reduced or even outweighed by poor performance.
 Although it’s worth remembering that a fund’s past performance is not necessarily an indication of future performance.
 Other factors to think about include the advice and insurance offerings of the fund you are considering.

 Our list of top performing super funds may help you get an idea of which funds on Canstar’s database have historically performed well.
-Or, you can compare the fees and features of all the various super funds on Canstar’s database.
+Or, you can compare the fees and features of various super funds on Canstar’s database.